tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 RFC EDITOR: PLEASE REMOVE THE THIS SECTION

 IETF Drafts
+draft-03
+- Only update keys after KeyUpdate is ACKed.

 draft-02
 - Shorten the protected record header and introduce an ultra-short version of the record header.